nclient/NClient/README.md

 }
 ```
 Interface annotation is very similar to the annotation of controllers in ASP.NET.
 The `PathAttribute` defines the base path for all interface methods.
 The `PostMethodAttribute` specifies the type of HTTP method and the path to endpoint.
 Moreover, implicit annotations work as in ASP.NET controllers, for example, the `BodyParamAttribute` attribute will be implicitly set to the `product` parameter in `CreateAsync` method.
-And of course route templates are also supported.
+And certainly the route templates are also supported.
 Read about all the features in the [Annotation](#features-annotation) and [Routing](#features-routing) sections.
 #### Step 3: Create the client
 ```C#